PoisotLab/ms_network_prediction/manuscript.md

 difficulty of sampling interactions can lead to biases in our estimate of the sampling of network structure [@deAguiar2019RevBia].
-As many ecological systems, ecological networks have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions will have long-term, low-predictibility consequences, sometimes over centuries [@Burkle2013PlaInt].
-It is therfore imperative to develop a roadmap that would enable prediction (for the present) and forecasting (for the future) of network structure [@McCann2007ProBio; @Seibold2018NecMul], of the processes it encodes [@Thompson2012FooWeb], that can account for the
+As many ecological systems, ecological networks have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions will have long-term, low-predictability consequences, sometimes over centuries [@Burkle2013PlaInt].
+It is therefore imperative to develop a roadmap that would enable prediction (for the present) and forecasting (for the future) of network structure [@McCann2007ProBio; @Seibold2018NecMul], of the processes it encodes [@Thompson2012FooWeb], that can account for the